 As a major user of paperboard, we have a responsibility to ensure the world's forests are managed in a socially, environmentally and economically sound way.
-We are working to ensure 100 percent of the paperboard in our packages is from certified sources.
+We ensure than 100% of the paperboard in our packages comes from Certified or controlled sources.
 We do this by joining up with suppliers, non-governmental organisations and other stakeholders to promote responsible forest management and strengthen traceability through certification and labelling.

-Tetra Pak has been on the CDP A-List Forests Programme for the last two years in recognition for our work in managing and mitigating risks associated with the sourcing and production of timber.
-We were 1 of only 6 companies to be identified as a global leader in tackling deforestation in our supply chain.
+Tetra Pak has been on the CDP A-List Forests Programme for the last three years in recognition for our work in managing and mitigating risks associated with the sourcing and production of timber.
+During 2019, we were 1 of only 6 companies, from out of total 455 companies, to be identified as a global leader in tackling deforestation in our supply chain.
 We have also been recognized as a sector leader for the past three years, equal to the number of years that the CDP Forests Programme has been running.

 In sourcing paperboard for liquid-based packaging, we follow two main principles:

 - all the wood fibre in our paperboard should come from forests independently certified as being managed in accordance with the principles of sustainable forest management; and